Southampton-RSG-Training/shell-novice/_episodes/01-filedir.md

 ---
-layout: page
 title: Files and Directories
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How do I run programs using the shell?"
+- "How do I navigate my computer using the shell?"
+objectives:
+- "Explain the similarities and differences between a file and a directory."
+- "Translate an absolute path into a relative path and vice versa."
+- "Construct absolute and relative paths that identify specific files and directories."
+- "Use options and arguments to change the behaviour of a shell command."
+- "Demonstrate the use of tab completion and explain its advantages."
+keypoints:
+- "The file system is responsible for managing information on the disk."
+- "Information is stored in files, which are stored in directories (folders)."
+- " Directories can also store other directories, which then form a directory tree."
+- "`cd [path]` changes the current working directory."
+- "`ls [path]` prints a listing of a specific file or directory; `ls` on its own lists the current working directory."
+- "`pwd` prints the user’s current working directory."
+- "`/` on its own is the root directory of the whole file system."
+- "Most commands take options (flags) that begin with a `-`."
+- "A relative path specifies a location starting from the current location."
+- "An absolute path specifies a location from the root of the file system."
+- "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
+- "`..` means ‘the directory above the current one’; `.` on its own means ‘the current directory’."
 ---
-> ## Learning Objectives
->
-> *   Explain the steps in the shell's read-run-print cycle.
-> *   Explain the similarities and differences between a file and a directory.
-> *   Re-run recently executed commands without retyping them.
-> *   Translate an absolute path into a relative path and vice versa.
-> *   Construct absolute and relative paths that identify specific files and directories.
-> *   List the contents of directories.
-> *   Identify the actual command, flags, and filenames in a command-line call.
-> *   Demonstrate the use of tab completion and other key shortcuts and explain their advantages.
-{: .objectives}

 The part of the operating system responsible for managing files and directories is called the **file system**.
 It organizes our data into files,